DevExpress/devextreme-documentation/concepts/05 UI Components/Button/00 Getting Started with Button/12 Add an Icon.md

-The [icon](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#icon) property adds a glyph to the button.
-You can load a custom icon or display one of the ready-to-use images from [multiple supported image sources](/Documentation/Guide/Themes_and_Styles/Icons/).
-The sample below shows how to display a glyph from the [DevExtreme library](/Documentation/Guide/Themes_and_Styles/Icons/#Built-In_Icon_Library):
+Use the [icon](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#icon) property to add a glyph to the button.
+You can load a custom icon or display one of the ready-to-use images from [different image sources](/Documentation/Guide/Themes_and_Styles/Icons/).
+The sample below shows how to use a glyph from the [DevExtreme library](/Documentation/Guide/Themes_and_Styles/Icons/#Built-In_Icon_Library):

 ---
 ##### jQuery